1922 British Mount Everest expedition

 The 1922 British Mount Everest expedition was the first mountaineering expedition with the express aim of making the first ascent of Mount Everest.
-This was also the first expedition that attempted to climb Everest using bottled oxygen.
-The expedition would attempt to climb Everest from the northern side out of Tibet.
-At the time, Everest could not be attempted from the south out of Nepal, as the country was closed to Western foreigners.
+It was also the first expedition that used bottled oxygen while climbing Everest.
+The attempt was made from the northern side of Everest out of Tibet.
+At the time, Everest could not be attempted from the south out of Nepal as the country was closed to Western foreigners.

-The 1921 British Mount Everest reconnaissance expedition had explored the whole eastern and northern surroundings of the mountain.
-In searching for the easiest route, George Mallory, who was also to be a member of the 1924 expedition (and the only person on all three expeditions in 1921, 1922 and 1924), had discovered a route which, in his opinion, would allow an attempt on the summit.
+The 1921 British Mount Everest reconnaissance expedition had explored all the eastern and northern surroundings of the mountain.
+In searching for the easiest route, George Mallory, who would also be a member of the 1924 expedition (and the only person on all three expeditions in 1921, 1922, and 1924), had discovered a route which, in his opinion, would allow an attempt on the summit.

-After two unsuccessful summit attempts, the expedition ended on the third attempt when seven Nepalese porters died as the result of a group-induced avalanche.
-Not only had the expedition failed to reach the summit, but it also marked the first reported climbing deaths on Mount Everest.
-The expedition did however establish a new world record climbing height of 8321 m during their second summit attempt, which was subsequently exceeded in the 1924 expedition.
+The expedition attempted to summit, unsuccessfully, three times.
+On the third attempt, seven Nepalese porters died as the result of a group-induced avalanche.
+The expedition decided to return to the base and not attempt the summit again.
+The expedition marked the first reported climbing deaths on Everest.
+The expedition did, however, establish a new world record climbing height of 8321 m during its second summit attempt.
+This record was exceeded in the 1924 expedition.

 Preparations

-The attempted ascent was – notwithstanding other aims – an expression of the pioneering thinking that was common in the British Empire.
-As the British were unsuccessful as the first to reach the North and South Poles they tried to go to the so-called "third pole" – to "conquer" Mount Everest.
+A focus of the attempted ascent was an expression of the thinking that was common in the British Empire.
+As the British were unsuccessful as the first to reach the North and South Poles they tried to go to the so-called "third pole"; to "conquer" Mount Everest.

-Cecil Rawling had planned three expeditions in 1915 and 1916 but they never happened due to the outbreak of the First World War and his death in 1917.
+Cecil Rawling had planned three expeditions in 1915 and 1916 that did not happen due to the outbreak of the First World War and Rawling's death in 1917.
 The expeditions in the 1920s were planned and managed by the British Royal Geographical Society and the Alpine Club in a joint Mount Everest Committee.

-The surveying activities in 1921 allowed the creation of maps which were a pre-condition for the 1922 expedition.
+The surveying activities in 1921 allowed the creation of maps needed for the 1922 expedition.
 John Noel took on the role of official expedition photographer.
-He took with him three movie cameras, two panorama cameras, four sheet cameras, one stereo camera and five so called "vest pocket Kodaks".
+He took with him three film cameras, two panorama cameras, four sheet cameras, one stereo camera and five Vest Pocket Kodaks.
 The latter were small lightweight cameras that could be taken by the mountaineers to great heights.
 These cameras were intended to allow climbers to document a possible summit success.
-Additionally they took a special "black tent" for photographic work.
-Thanks to Noel's efforts, many photographs and one movie chronicled the expedition.
+The expedition also took a special "black tent" for photographic work.
+Thanks to Noel's efforts, many photographs and one film chronicled the expedition.

-During the 1921 expedition they had seen that the best time for a summit bid would be April–May before the monsoon season.
-The expeditions in 1922 and 1924 were planned according to this knowledge.
+During the 1921 expedition they learned the best time for a summit bid would be April–May before the monsoon season.
+The expeditions in 1922 and 1924 were planned accordingly.